Congregational Church of Jewell

 cheer.
 His life was truly a ministry of good works.

-been a faithful consistent worker for the advancement of Christ's Kingdom
+has ever been a faithful consistent worker for the advancement of Christ's

-upon earth.
-He was spiritually minded and always exhorted his
+Kingdom upon earth.
+He was spiritually minded and always exhorted

 lives.
 He has gone to his reward but his good works in Jewell,